erkkah/flipdisc/README.md

 The complete setup of modes, data fetchers, et.c. is stored in the central State and backed on disk.
 The data pulled from online sources (or created from scratch) for later display is stored in the "Data Source".

-Both the Animator and the Data Fetcher are configured by writing small scripts in ES6:ish Javascript (Node 4.x) using the web interface.
+Both the Animator and the Data Fetcher are configured/programmed by writing small scripts in ES6:ish Javascript (Node 4.x) using the web interface.

 #### Modes